-Our long-standing cooperation with the festival and its organisers, Inizjamed, continues this year with events associated with our project Literary Europe Live Plus.
-The festival is in its 13th year with a rich programme featuring the exiled Turkish writer Aslı Erdoğan and the Icelandic novelist, poet and lyricist Sjón.
-Other participants included Juana Adcock (Mexico/UK) and Clare Azzopardi (Malta), both selected as New Voices from Europe in 2016, Massimo Barilla (Italy), Jean-Rémy Gandon (France), the Frisian poet Arjan Hut (Netherlands), Laia López Manrique (Spain), Ali Thareb (Iraq) and Maltese authors Caldon Mercieca, Teodor Reljić and Philip Sciberras.
+Our long-standing cooperation with the festival and its organisers, Inizjamed, continued twith events associated with our project Literary Europe Live Plus, co-financed by the Creative Europe Programme of the European Union.
+The 13th edition of the festival featuring the Turkish writer Aslı Erdoğan now living in exile in Germany.
+Other participants included the Icelandic novelist, poet and lyricist Sjón, Juana Adcock (Mexico/UK) and Clare Azzopardi (Malta), both selected as New Voices from Europe in 2016, Massimo Barilla (Italy), Jean-Rémy Gandon (France), the Frisian poet Arjan Hut (Netherlands), Laia López Manrique (Spain), Ali Thareb (Iraq) and Maltese authors Caldon Mercieca, Teodor Reljić and Philip Sciberras.
 It was held in the spectacular new venue in Fort Manoel with panoramic views of Valetta.

 Nadja Mifsud interviewing Aslı Erdoğan.
 Photo: Virginia Monteforte